makkus/freckles/src/freckles/doc/getting_started.md

 user-exists                         make sure a user exists webserver-service                   ensures a webserver is installed and
                                     running
-webserver-static-site               install and configure webserver for
+static-website-from-folder               install and configure webserver for
                                     static site
 wordpress-folder-prepared           prepares wordpress project folders wordpress-standalone                sets up a single-site wordpress instance